coshinen/blog/pages/quotes.md

 > Socrates:
 > * The unexamined life is not worth living.

-> Thirteen Virtues, The Autobiography of Benjamin Franklin:
+> Benjamin Franklin, The Autobiography of Benjamin Franklin, Thirteen Virtues:
 > * Temperance.
 Eat not to dullness; drink not to elevation.
 > * Silence.
 Speak not but what may benefit others or yourself; avoid trifling conversation.
 > * Order.
 Let all your things have their places; let each part of your business have its time.